antonio-f/jupyterlab_dark_theme/README.md

 # Dark Theme for JupyterLab

-Put the index.css file in the folder
+Put the index.css file in the location

 `[your_env]\share\jupyter\lab\themes\@jupyterlab\theme-dark-extension`